 The "Meccano" construction system was patented by Frank Hornby in the U.K. in 1901 under the name "Mechanics Made Easy," and he changed the name to Meccano in 1908.
 His company continued to produce the sets of plates, girders, gears and wheels until 1981, along with a range of toys including Hornby Trains and Dinky Toys (introduced just a few years before Hornby's death in 1936.)
 For a few years, there was a Meccano factory in the U.S., but Gilbert Toy Company's "Erector" sets captured much of the American market.

-This model is about the same size as a Tonka, at 11-1/2" (29cm) long.
-It is powered by a wind-up Meccano clockwork motor under the hood, connected by a driveshaft to the rear axle (two-wheel drive only.)
+The big model is about the same size as a Tonka, at 11-1/2" (29cm) long.
+It's powered by a wind-up Meccano clockwork motor under the hood, connected by a driveshaft to the rear axle (two-wheel drive only.)

-The view of the larger model from below shows some of the hidden prototypical features including C-channel frame, leaf spring suspension, brake drums, side steps, and fully functional steering and rear differential (50K JPEG).
+A view from below shows some of the hidden prototypical features including C-channel frame, leaf spring suspension, brake drums, side steps, and fully functional steering and rear differential (50K JPEG).

 Or with this large, detailed model of a 1942 slat-grille jeep, completed in 1991 by Daniel Cassidy, and exhibited at the North Eastern Meccano Society annual exhibition in Darlington, UK.
 It featured four-wheel drive and was built using 1970's yellow/blue/zinc Meccano.

 A 1/18 scale model (7-1/2" long) built by Bernard Périer in France was detailed in a September 1999 article in the excellent Constructor Quarterly magazine.
 The model consisted mainly of 1970's girders and flat strips which were zinc plated, so for consistency the plates used for the hood and floor were stripped and polished to match.
 The article "1943 Jeep with trailer and driver" (240K JPEG) includes additional photos showing the underside.